Ericsson/dataplanebook/src/glossary.rst

       Multithreading is the use of multiple :term:`threads <Operating system thread>` in the same operating system process.

-      As oppposed to threads in different processes, all threads in the same process shared the same memory.
+      As opposed to threads in different processes, all threads in the same process shared the same memory.
 Even data that is generally considered thread-private, such as the stack and data in :term:`thread-local storage <TLS>`, is accessible to other